 Given this information, a trader could quickly know the number for the first three of the four components.
 In this case the Entry price is $43.50, the Stop loss is set at $39 and the Profit target is set at $52.50.
 While these components would be known in advance, it is uncertain whether the trader could execute at any of these prices.

-However, the four component, number of shares, futures, pairs, coins, or contracts to purchase is always under the traders complete control.
+However, the fourth component, number of shares, futures, pairs, coins, or contracts to purchase, is always under the traders complete control.
 Knowing how many shares to purchase is a critical component to success that many traders don’t even consider.

 Yet this control matters a great deal which is the purpose of this lesson.

 It’s impossible for anyone to reliably predict the magnitude and direction of a move over a specified period of time.
 The markets are random.
 Yet it’s possible to get predictable results if a trader follows a complete trading process.
 Equalizing risk on every trade is part of what provides predictable results.
 Applying uneven risk on trades re-introduces randomness back into the results.
 This is why applying equal risk on every trade is such a big deal.